GaoJing / SuperView Earth Observation Constellation

 • On 5 December 2017, Beijing Space View Technology Co., Ltd. ("Space View") and UrtheCast Corp. and its subsidiary, the Earth Observation company Deimos Imaging ("Deimos Imaging") signed a strategic cooperation agreement for the mutual global distribution of the two companies' respective product portfolios.
 8)

-• October 13, 2017: Space View is the exclusive distributor of Chinese EO satellite data including GF series, ZY series, HJ-1A&B, and other satellites, the image resolution are from 0.5m to 500m.
-Meanwhile as the operator of SuperView constellation, not only does Space View manage the imaging services, but also promotes construction of direct-receiving and virtual stations around the World.
+• October 13, 2017: Space View is the exclusive distributor of Chinese EO satellite data including GF series, ZY series, HJ-1A&B, and other satellites, the image resolution is from 0.5m to 500m.
+Meanwhile as the operator of SuperView constellation, not only does Space View manage the imaging services, but also promotes the construction of direct-receiving and virtual stations around the World.
 9)

 • January 12, 2017: China's first commercial high-resolution Earth observation satellite network has begun to operate, its developer CASC said.
 China Aerospace Science and Technology Corp, the country's main space contractor, has released several images taken by the SuperView 1A and 1B, the first two satellites in the SuperView system.
 10) 11) 12)